 Developing a Strategic and Risk-Based Approach to Collections Care

-This practical course offers a clear understanding of strategic decision-making within collections care.
-You will learn how to develop effective strategies and establish a risk management framework that supports the preservation of heritage collections while prioritizing the well-being of your team, and enhances your fundraising efforts..
+In this course, you will learn how to develop effective strategies for collections care and establish a risk management framework that supports the preservation of heritage collections, prioritizes the well-being of your team, and enhances your fundraising efforts.

 -

-Implement a comprehensive risk management framework that integrates with your department’s collections care strategy, planning, and fundraising efforts.
+Learn how to implement a comprehensive risk management framework and integrate it into your collections care strategy, planning, and fundraising efforts.

 -